 Our mastery approach to teaching and learning mathematics is consistent across school.
 Our maths curriculum has been designed with care to ensure children build upon core skills and knowledge in a logical order, through fluency, reasoning and problem solving tasks, discussions and investigations.

 Children experience maths through both concrete and physical activities (using mathematical tools, familiar objects, and the natural environment) and through pictorial and abstract representations of number.
-We have a strong emphasis on securing basic number facts, which are targeted through visual approaches such as the Number Sense Maths program and engaging interactive activities such as Times Table Rockstars.
+We have a strong emphasis on securing basic number facts, which are targeted through interactive visual approaches such as Times Table Rockstars.
 Through engaging the senses, trying different approaches and experiencing a variety of renditions of principles, we support children to build a complete picture of a mathematical world that they can work with flexibly and efficiently.

-Reception follow White Rose Maths planning during daily maths meetings.
-Number Sense animations are also used to supplement teaching.
+Reception follow White Rose Maths (Pattern, Shape and Space and Measures) and the NCETM resources for Subitising, Counting, Composition of Number and Comparison planning.
 Continuous provision and direct activities are used for retrieval practice in the following week.
 Mathematical experiences form part of daily routines such as self registration; fruit and snack time and tidying up.

 Years 1 to 6

 Maths in Years 1 - 6 is taught using the White Rose Maths framework.
 Termly structures are followed where appropriate, and a small-step, mastery approach is adopted in all year groups.
-Number Sense Maths is used in Year 1 and from 2022-3 is being embedded in KS1 and Lower KS2.
-Lessons are supplemented with resources from a variety of sources, which are regularly shared and quality assessed in key stage teams.
+Mastering Number is used in Year 1 and from 2022-3 is being embedded in KS1 and Lower KS2.
+Lessons are supplemented with resources from a variety of sources, which are regularly shared.